 Robert Baer, the ex-CIA operative upon whom George Clooney’s “Syriana” character was fashioned, is the narrator and central figure in “The Cult of the Suicide Bomber,” a docu that aims to explain the tactic, as practiced in the Middle East.
-Thoughtful, incisive, controversial docu, which already aired on Oz TV, bowed June 2 at Gotham’s Cinema Village.
+Benefiting from a remarkable array of interviewees, this thoughtful, incisive, controversial docu, which already aired on Australian TV, bowed June 2 at Gotham’s Cinema Village.

 One of the few agents based in Lebanon to escape the 1983 attack by a suicide bomber on the American Embassy, Baer took it as his mission to find out who was responsible and why.
 He traces the origins of such bombings to Iran, to a 13-year-old soldier who sacrificed himself to blow up a tank.
 Baer subsequently points to the Ayatollah Khomeini as the man who provided the idea for the cult.
 By reimagining the Iran-Iraq War as a re-enactment of an ancient religious massacre that consecrated its Shiite victims as holy martyrs headed to paradise, Khomeini gave soldiers a reason to go into battle welcoming death.

 Baer travels to Lebanon, where suicide bombing was practiced by members of Hezbollah on invading Israeli troops.
 The case is made that the huge disparity of firepower between the invading Israelis and the Lebanese army, and the large number of casualties among Lebanese civilians made suicide bombing one of the few effective logistical weapons available.